Homo Economicus or Behavioral Economics

 Critics of neoclassical axioms argued that the human brain is unable to evaluate all possible choices, to bring them in a transitive order and evaluate the consequences.

 Neo-classical economics believes in the concept of equilibrium and the power of market forces to achieve an efficient allocation of resources.
-If there are instances of partial and complete market failure, neo-classical favours the usefulness of conventional interventions such as taxation and subsidy to change incentives and does this by altering relative prices and thus altering behaviour to help align social cost and benefits.
-But do these interventions really align with what we now know from human behaviour?
-Especially considering that there are assumptions that the neoclassical model of behaviour is built ons:
+If there are instances of partial and complete market failure, neo-classical favors the usefulness of conventional interventions such as taxation and subsidy to change incentives and does this by altering relative prices and thus altering behavior to help align social cost and benefits.
+But do these interventions really align with what we now know from human behavior?
+Especially considering that there are assumptions that the neoclassical model of behavior is built on:

 - Agents choose independently,